VirgilSecurity/virgil-purekit-php/README.md

 ### Enroll User Record

-Use this flow to create a passw0rd's `record` in your DB for a user.
+Use this flow to create a new passw0rd's `record` in your DB for a user.

 > Remember, if you already have a database with user passwords, you don't have to wait until a user logs in into your system to implement Passw0rd technology.
 You can go through your database and enroll (create) a user's `record` at any time.